 Because of the interactive nature of graduate classes at EMU, we believe that candidates who miss class for the equivalent of six 50-minute periods (300 minutes)or four 75 minute periods in a three semester hour course (200 minutes for a 2-semester hour course, 100 minutes for a 1-semester hour course) have not fulfilled necessary requirements to receive an “A” in the graduate class.
 Grades may be lowered for absences of less time at the instructor’s discretion.

 The program observes the guidelines of the National Council for the Accreditation of Teacher Education (NCATE) for distance education.
 Standards of academic quality for these courses are equivalent to those for residential courses.
 Enrollment is limited to 25 candidates or less to ensure a high level of instructor-candidate interaction.
 Particular attention is given to making available either locally or online, the study resources normally expected for graduate courses.
 Tuition is comparable to that of residential courses.
 There is regular evaluation of individual courses and of the total program.

 Explanation of the course numbering system and course prefixes

 All course numbers for the Master of Arts in Education program are at the 500 and 600 levels to designate graduate level courses.
 Undergraduate courses at EMU are listed at 100-400 levels.

 - EDCI designates a curriculum and instruction course.

 - EDCT designates a classroom technology course.

-- EDDA designates a course in the at-risk concentration area.
+- EDDA designates a course in the trauma and resilience concentration area.

 - EDDS designates a special education course.